ri8002/Hospital_Management/README.md

-# Hospital Management System in C
+# Hospital Management System in
-### This is semester project in C. This is a simple hospital management project which i had done in 2018.
-I am sharing this code and anyone can use it.
+# This is a simple hospital management project.

-## If You think its helpful than give a star.
-### For any problem you can create a issue